 One thing that Kubrick wasn't worried about was the ending — or any of the film — making strictly literal sense, even though his lack of story and production continuity sometimes confused crew members (and eventually spawned a myriad of Shining conspiracy theories).

-Harlan: Very often crew members asked him, “Can you explain that to me?”
-And he said, “I never explain anything, I don’t understand it myself.
-It’s a ghost film!”
-You can’t imagine how much fuss was made over the big golden ballroom and the big lobby and huge windows that could never have fit into the hotel [based on the] establishing shot from outside.
+Harlan: Very often crew members asked him, "Can you explain that to me?"
+And he said, "I never explain anything, I don't understand it myself.
+It's a ghost film!"
+You can't imagine how much fuss was made over the big golden ballroom and the big lobby and huge windows that could never have fit into the hotel [based on the] establishing shot from outside.
 Any child can see that.
-And Stanley’s explanation was, “It’s a ghost film!
-Forget it!” … It’s not a movie with a serious message.
-I know many people think its impossible that Kubrick did a film which didn’t have serious messages and an enormous amount of [theories have been] invented.
+And Stanley's explanation was, "It's a ghost film!
+Forget it!" … It's not a movie with a serious message.
+I know many people think it's impossible that Kubrick did a film that didn't have serious messages and an enormous amount of [theories have been] invented.
 While he was alive all that was relatively quiet.
 After his death, these [theories] came out which were funny, and partly insulting.
 The most insulting one is the idea that The Shining is a film about the Holocaust.
-That’s outrageous.
-That’s an insult to Kubrick, that he would deal with the most serious crime in human history in such a light way, and also an insult to victims of the Holocaust.
+That's outrageous.
+That's an insult to Kubrick, that he would deal with the most serious crime in human history in such a light way, and also an insult to victims of the Holocaust.
 The other ideas are much more harmless, where continuity mistakes are attributed with deep meaning.